Purchases made through links may earn us a small commission, at no extra cost to you.

-Another notable window in Sainte-Chapelle is the western rose.
+Another notable stained glass window in Sainte-Chapelle is the western rose.
 It depicts the Apocalypse of St. John, with Christ in the centre returning at the end of Time to judge the dead and the living.

 As intricate as the artwork was, my favourite part of Sainte-Chapelle was the colours used to stain the glass.
 The purples and pinks were so rich and regal, definitely fit for a king!